25prabhu10/notes/docs/Languages/C-Sharp/LINQ.md

 ## Parts of a Query

-What sources are queryable?
+What sources are query-able?

 - We need a pool of data to query
 - Pool of data in functional programming is called a _sequence_
-- In C# class represent data and for them to be queryable, they have to implement either of these interfaces:
+- In C# class represent data and for them to be query-able, they have to implement either of these interfaces:

   - `IEnumerable`
-  - `IQueryable`: Is an interface designed Queryable providers i.e. remote data sources, like database.
+  - `IQueryable`: Is an interface designed `Queryable` providers i.e. remote data sources, like database.
 It allows for more sophisticated query expressions and disparate data sources

 1. `IEnumerable`: